 Our publication reviews only the best products for our community.
-As a result of this, we’re affiliate partners with several organizations that pay a small sum if you purchase their products through our links.
-Said links are included in this post.
+As a result of this, we’re affiliate partners with several organizations.
+Affiliate links are included in this post.

 When you’re starting a small business from scratch, it’s hard to know where to start.
 Israel Ellis, CEO of AdvancePro, talks shop and gives advice on how to ensure small businesses succeed.

 When AdvancePro began, the three areas of focus were customer service, updated technology, and sustainability.
 CEO Israel Ellis also focussed on building a partnership with those he worked with.
 It’s these key beliefs that have kept AdvancePro successful for 20 years.

 The first pillar, customer service, stemmed from Ellis’ experience as a customer himself.
 “I shared a practical understanding of how important it was to be supported.
 Many people focus on the technology or look of the tech, but they fail to peel back the layers of the company,” he said.
 “The most important thing as the owner of a company is that when I do have a problem, I have someone that I can call, a human voice I can speak to.”